 The same goes with parenting.
 I know all too well, that physical and social evolution has primed me to search for my children’s faults and correct their ways.
 It was natural in prehistoric times, when humans lived in caves and dangers were all around.
 If you didn’t protect kids from their mistakes, their errors could prove fatal to them.
 So pointing out their mistakes comes naturally to us.
 However, praising and appreciating them may require a conscious effort.
 This applies are work place too.
 Look for the good things in people and communicate it to them.

-This is a private and internal quality, yet simultaneously it is the ultimate people skill that binds all the others.
+Integrity is a private and internal quality, yet simultaneously it is the ultimate people skill that binds all the others.
 Integrity breeds trust.
 When people trust you, arguments are fewer, persuasion is easier and when you praise them, they know you mean it.
 Integrity is saying what you think, and doing what you say.
-It's very easy to start cultivating it, even if you have zero inclination to be social.
-You don't need to reach out to others, either; integrity starts in your own bubble.
+It’s very easy to start cultivating it, even if you have zero inclination to be social.
+You don’t need to reach out to others, either; integrity starts in your own bubble.

 Keep your promises, especially those made to yourself.
 Let your actions follow your declarations.
 You don’t need to toot your own horn; people notice integrity when it shows up.

 If you want to develop people skills, start studying them.
 And then dedicate yourself to practice.
 It’s well worth the effort.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!